 Film review: Jane Eyre (2011), directed by Cary Fukanaga

-Jane Eyre is finally hitting UK screens today, only six months after it was first brought out on a limited release in North America.
+Jane Eyre finally hits UK screens today, only six months after it was first brought out on a limited release in North America.
 But let’s put that behind us and focus on the latest adaptation of Charlotte Brontë’s 1847 classic.

 Unlike any of its predecessors, this version of Jane Eyre starts in medias res, with Jane (Mia Wasikowska) running away from Thornfield Hall.
 There are gloomy moors, crying, equally crying violin music, and she finds herself at the mercy of the Rivers family.
 This is where the story starts to unfold itself.
 Where did she come from?
 Why was she running and from what?